thomas-bouvier/insa-c-3eii/README.md

 * Build a tree by a bottom-up method ;
 * First approach of a coding method : Huffman tree ;
 * Read image data from binary files.

+### 10. Graphs : Dijkstra's algorithm

+Objectives :
+* Implement functionalities for a weighted directed graph implemented using linked lists ;
+* Implement Dijkstra's algorithm to find the shortest path.